-You can configure remote NFS backup by adding the following section to the setup\data.yaml configuration file:
+You can configure remote NFS backup by adding the following section to the setup_data.yaml configuration file:

 '''

-ES_REMOTE_BACKUP: # Set if Elasticsearch backups can use a remote host service: 'NFS' # Set if a remote NFS server is used remote_host: <ip_addr> # IP of the NFS server remote_path: /root/es_remote # Path to location of the backups in the remote server
+ES_REMOTE_BACKUP: # Set if Elasticsearch backups can use a remote host service: 'NFS' # Set if an remote NFS server is used remote_host: <ip_addr> # IP of the NFS server remote_path: /root/es_remote # Path to location of the backups in the remote server

 '''

-Important considerations about the remote NFS directory on the remote server (specified by the remote\path config option):
+Important considerations about the remote NFS directory on the remote server (specified by the remote_path config option):

-• This directory allows the elasticsearch user (pid number 2020) and group mercury (pid 500) to read and write.
+This directory allows the elasticsearch user (pid number 2020) and group mercury (pid 500) to read and write.
 Otherwise, Curator cannot copy the snapshots to the remote NFS directory.

-- It is good if the folder is empty and is used only by VIM.
-VIM does not delete the information in this directory after unbootstrap.
+- It is good if the folder is empty and is used only by VIM does not delete the information in this directory after unbootstrap.

 You can enable or disable this feature by running reconfiguration commands.
-During reconfiguration, the remote\host ip or the remote\path can be changed.
+During reconfiguration, the remote_host ip or the remote_path can be changed.